opensearch-project/documentation-website/_clients/data-prepper/configure-logstash-data-prepper.md

 * Amazon Elasticsearch Output plugin

 ## Limitations
-* Apart from the supported plugins, all other plugins from the Logstash configuration will throw an `Exception` and fail to execute.
+* Apart from the supported plugins, all other plugins from the Logstash configuration will throw an `Exception` and fail to run.
-* Conditionals in the Logstash configuration are not supported as of Data Prepper 1.2 release.
+* Conditionals in the Logstash configuration are not supported as of the Data Prepper 1.2 release.

-## Running Data Prepper with Logstash Configuration
+## Running Data Prepper with a Logstash configuration

-1. To install Data Prepper's docker image, visit the _Installation_ section in [Getting Started]({{site.url}}{{site.baseurl}}/opensearch/clients/data-prepper/getting_started).
+1. To install Data Prepper's Docker image, see the _Installation_ section in the [Getting Started]({{site.url}}{{site.baseurl}}/opensearch/clients/data-prepper/getting_started) guide.

-2. Run the docker image pulled in Step 1 by supplying your `logstash.conf` configuration.
+2. Run the Docker image installed in Step 1 by supplying your `logstash.conf` configuration.

 ```
 docker run --name data-prepper -p 4900:4900 -v ${PWD}/logstash.conf:/usr/share/data-prepper/pipelines.conf opensearchproject/data-prepper:latest pipelines.conf
 ```

-The `logstash.conf` file gets converted to `logstash.yaml` by mapping the plugins and attributes in the Logstash configuration to the corresponding plugins and attributes in Data Prepper.
+The `logstash.conf` file is converted to `logstash.yaml` by mapping the plugins and attributes in the Logstash configuration to the corresponding plugins and attributes in Data Prepper.
-You can find the converted `logstash.yaml` file in the same directory where you placed `logstash.conf`.
+You can find the converted `logstash.yaml` file in the same directory where you stored `logstash.conf`.

 The following output in your terminal indicates that Data Prepper is running correctly: